 21st Century nursing is the glue that holds a patient’s health care journey together.
 Across the entire patient experience, and wherever there is someone in need of care, nurses work tirelessly to identify and protect the needs of the individual.

-Beyond the time-honored reputation for compassion and dedication lies a highly specialised profession, which is contantly evolving to address the needs of society.
-From ensuring the most accurate diagnoses, to the ongoing education of the public about critical health issues; nurses are indispensible in safeguarding public health.
+Beyond the time-honored reputation for compassion and dedication lies a highly specialized profession, which is constantly evolving to address the needs of society.
+From ensuring the most accurate diagnoses to the ongoing education of the public about critical health issues; nurses are indispensable in safeguarding public health.

 However, nursing has a unifying ethos: In assessing a patient, nurses do not just consider test results.
 Through the critical thinking exemplified in the nursing process (see below), nurses use their judgment to integrate objective data with subjective experience of a patient’s biological, physical and behavioral needs.
 This ensures that every patient, from city hospital to community health center; state prison to summer camp, receives the best possible care regardless of who they are, or where they may be.